HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/performance_tuning/kubernetes/index.md

 ## Introduction

-DX Performance testing identifies the optimal Kubernetes configurations for different DX workload levels, from small to large setups.
+DX performance testing identifies the optimal Kubernetes configurations for different DX workload levels, from small to large setups.

 The key performance indicators in these tests are the number of concurrent users, the average response time, and throughput.
 These metrics serve as benchmarks for evaluating the performance of small, medium, and large DX configurations and offer insights into the system's capacity to handle varying loads.
 This sizing guidance demonstrates how strategic adjustments can result in significant performance improvements.